 What is Healthy Eating?

 We all talk about it, but what exactly is ‘healthy eating’?
-I cringe when I hear the words ‘I’m going on a diet’ because what this normally means is that the ‘diet’ has a start and finish.
+I cringe when I hear the words ‘I’m going on a diet’ because what this normally means is that the ‘diet’ has a start and finish; people are either on a diet, or off it.
 This is why ‘diets’ don’t work in the long-term and why some people simply ‘yo yo’ with their weight over the years.

 Instead of putting pressure on yourself trying to stick to a ridged ‘diet’, why not try these simple steps to a healthier lifestyle and ultimately healthier you.
 It’s all about making small changes that you are willing to keep up all year round.
 After all, if we’re going to stick to the ‘80:20 rule’ then we may as well get the 80% bit right so we can enjoy the other 20%!